HamStudy/examtools-docs/content/docs/arrl/checklist.md

 We use the following tools:
 * ExamTools of course.
 * Zoom Pro to run the session.
-  * We "record to computer" and then upload the mp4 file.
 * Google Drive to:
-  * retain session records (including mp4 videos)
+  * retain session records.
   * Google Sheets for record keeping.
   * Gmail to process email to/from candidates.
-* Venmo, Zelle and PayPal to collect exam fees.
+* Venmo and PayPal to collect exam fees.
 * My bank account to send e-checks to the ARRL/VEC.

 ## Creating a New Session